unbit/sftpclone/README.md

 Any value not found will fallback to the CLI arguments.
 Anyway, you _have to set_ the `IdentityFile` field, otherwise authentication will try to fallback to `~/.ssh/id_rsa` and could not work.
 The first hostname matching the pattern is chosen (in the `ssh_config` way).

+##known_hosts checking
+By default sftpclone will match the remote host fingerprint against the one contained in your `~/.ssh/known_hosts` file.
+If this file doesn't exists on your machine, you can specify a different path by using the `-n` option.
+Furthermore, you can disable the check with the `-d` flag.

+**Note**: if the remote host doesn't have a fingerprint in the `known_host` file, it will automatically pass the check.

 ##Exclude list
 It takes inspiration from the rsync/tar `--exclude-from` flag.